v-exec/Purity/README.md

 tags: tag, tag, tag

-links: link, link, link
+links: linkname>link, linkname>link, linkname>link

 title: text

 content: text
 ```

-All `attributes`, aside from `name` are optional, and can be omitted without issue.
-They can also be declared in any order.

-Some attributes are collected automatically, like the `file path`.
-Artifact declaration `.txt` files inside folders have their path to the root of _Purity_ saved in their `path` property.

 #### Rules

 It also contains `rules`, which are inline elements used to format text according to predetermined functions.

-Most `rules`' formatting can have a custom style, which is applied in the parser.
+These are declared through a 'rune' syntax, where the text one wishes to be formatted is between square brackets `[]`, with a symbol before these brackets denoting the type of formatting that should be executed.

+Any `attributes` that take 'text' (as seen above) are capable of containing any given number of number of elements formatted through `rules`, and any given degree of nested `rules`.

 ```
 =[tag] link list